-- deciding to replace all lightings in the offices with light-emitting diode ("LED") lamps in phase; - switching off unnecessary or unattended lights and electronic appliances during lunch hours and before leaving the office; - maintaining indoor temperature at not lower than 25°C during working hours; - leasing energy-efficient high-speed printers for daily operation; - using a variety of energy-saving lamps and equipment; - expediting the replacement and repair processes to avoid possible unnecessary use of energy; and - labelling all multiple switches to facilitate the energy-saving operation.
+- deciding to replace all lighting in the offices with light-emitting diode ("LED") lamps in phase; - switching off unnecessary or unattended lights and electronic appliances during lunch hours and before leaving the office; - leasing energy-efficient high-speed printers for daily operation; - using a variety of energy-saving lamps and equipment; - expediting the replacement and repair processes to avoid possible unnecessary use of energy; and - labelling all multiple switches to facilitate the energy-saving operation.

-Due to the effective implementation of the above measures, employees' awareness on energy-saving have been enhanced.
-As a result, the Group's energy consumption intensity (kWh/square foot) decreased by approximately 3.75% in 2023 when compared with 2022.
+Due to the effective implementation of the above measures, employees' awareness on energy saving has been enhanced.
+As a result, the Group's energy consumption intensity (kWh/square foot) decreased by approximately 11.78% in 2024 when compared with 2023.
 The Group is making progress towards the set target.